consolidation/robo/README.md

 What makes Robo different?

-* Robo is pure PHP
+* Robo is pure PHP.
 * Robo provides clean OOP interface for declaring tasks.
 * Robo is very simple and intuitive in use.
-* Robo if framework-agnostic
+* Robo is framework-agnostic.
 * Robo uses Symfony Console component but allows you to put all your commands in one file.

 ## Installing